-In contrast bridge EP1 was subjected to two types of loading, with the test designed to explore the relationship between performance under service loading and ULS load carrying capacity.
-Thus a cyclic load designed to simulate the effects of a prolonged period of service loading on the bridge was applied, and then a quasi-static load was applied at quarter span to failure, initially using load control and 5 kN load increments, and subsequently using displacement control and 2 mm displacement increments.
-The servo-controlled system was used to apply the load, though using the manual over-ride function.
+In contrast, bridge EP1 was subjected to two types of loading, with the test designed to explore the relationship between performance under service loading and ULS load-carrying capacity.
+Thus, a cyclic load designed to simulate the effects of a prolonged period of service loading on the bridge was applied, and then a quasi-static load was applied at quarterspan to failure, initially using load control and 5 kN load increments, and subsequently using displacement control and 2 mm displacement increments.
+The servo-controlled system was used to apply the load, despite using the manual override function.

-Bridge EP2 was, like bridge EP0, subjected solely to quasi-static loading.
-However, to facilitate comparison with the other bridge tests, the loading actuators were in this case controlled entirely by displacements, using the servocontrolled system and measurements from the internal displacement transducer within the actuator.
-The displacement rate was set to 10 mm/hr.
+Bridge EP2 was, like bridge EP0, subjected solely to quasistatic loading.
+However, to facilitate comparison with the other bridge tests, the loading actuators were in this case controlled entirely by displacements, using the servo-controlled system and measurements from the internal displacement transducer within the actuator.
+The displacement rate was set to 10 mm/h.

-Performance of test bridges
+13.2 Performance of test bridges

-Applied load versus arch radial deflection plots for the three different bridges (EP0, EP1 & EP2) tested are presented in Figure 8.
-In order to reduce the 'noise' in the experimental results, a more accurate displacement transducer was attached externally to the actuator and this was used as the control in the test on bridge EP2, in place of the internal displacement transducer which had a significantly lower accuracy and which had been used in the tests on bridge EP1.
-This contributed to a much smoother load deflection curve being obtained in the case of the test on bridge EP2 as compared with EP1.
+Applied load against arch radial deflection plots for the three different bridges (EP0, EP1 and EP2) tested are presented in Figure 8.
+To reduce the 'noise' in the experimental results, a more accurate displacement transducer was externally attached to the actuator and this was used as the control in the test on bridge EP2, in place of the internal displacement transducer which had a significantly lower accuracy and which had been used in the tests on bridge EP1.
+This contributed to a much smoother load-deflection curve being obtained in the case of the test on bridge EP2 as compared with EP1.

-As well as differences in the loading regimes and systems described, the density of the backfill differed slightly in the three bridges due to the differing ways in which the MOT type 1 graded crushed limestone backfill had been placed.
-In the case of EP0 the backfill was placed in 11 layers of 150 mm thickness, achieving an average density of $1.91 Mg/m^3$, whereas in the case of EP1 and EP2 the backfill was placed in 14 layers of 120 mm thickness (first layer is only 105 mm), achieving a slightly higher average density of $2Mg/m^3$.
+In addition to differences in the loading regimes and systems described, the density of the backfill differed slightly in the three bridges due to the differing ways in which the MOT type 1 graded crushed limestone backfill had been placed.
+In the case of EP0, the backfill was placed in 11 layers of 150 mm thickness, achieving an average density of 1.91 Mg/m, whereas in the case of EP1 and EP2 the backfill was placed in 14 layers of 120 mm thickness (the first layer is only 105 mm), achieving a slightly higher average density of 2 Mg/m.